VinayKumarPrajapati/ArtistBookingDApp/README.md

 * Created UI Using React [React](https://reactjs.org/)
 * Redux used for state management [Redux](https://redux.js.org/)

-##Few of the feature it should support after completion of the Project
+## Few of the feature it should support after completion of the Project
+* Artist can Register himself/herself
+* Artist can Login
+* Artist can Create unique Profile Id
+* Artist can view edit it's profile
+* Artist can add training details
+* Artist can add previous attended events/performace
+* Artist can Create Event list the details for the same
+* Artist can mint NFT
+* Artist can publish NFT